Access online resources to learn, research or have fun!

 The eReading Room is a section of OverDrive that displays content only for kids.
 Kids can browse, sample, place holds and borrow eBooks appropriate for their age range and reading level.
 No adult content will appear in the search results.

-Helps young people have safe, enjoyable experiences online.
-Provides online safety education and a complaints system to help children if they experience serious cyberbullying.
-From the Australian Government's Office of the Children’s eSafety Commissioner.
+Helps all Australians have safe, positive experiences online.
+Provides online safety education and a complaints system to help young Australians who experience serious cyberbullying.
+From the Australian Government's Office of the eSafety Commissioner.

-From Microsoft Office and email to reading, maths, and more, GCFLearnFree.org offers 180 tutorials, including more than 2000 lessons, 800 videos, and 55 interactives, completely free.
+From Microsoft Office and email to reading, maths, and more, GCFLearnFree.org offers more 180 topics, including more than 2000 lessons, 800+ videos, and 55+ interactives and games, completely free.
 From Goodwill Community Foundation and Goodwill Industries of Eastern North Carolina.

 Exercises for new computer mouse users.
 Includes an information tutorial, a practical 'mousercise' activity, and games to help you build your mousing skills.
 From Palm Beach County Library.